prody/ProDy/doc/apps/evol_search.rst

                      query

   positional arguments:
-    query                 protein UniProt ID or sequence, or a sequence file, where sequence have no gaps and more than 11 characters
+    query                 protein UniProt ID or sequence, a PDB identifier, or a sequence file, where sequence have no gaps and 12 or more characters

   optional arguments:
     -h, --help            show this help message and exit